GovAlta/adsp-monorepo/docs/tutorials/form-service/instructions.md

 ---
-title: Form Instructions
+title: Adding Instructions
 layout: page
 nav_order: 3
 parent: Form Service
 grand_parent: Tutorials
 ---

-## Form Instructions
+## Adding Instructions

 One of the differences between a professional and an armature looking form is the quality of instruction that it contains for end-users.
 The _Form Service_ includes component renderers that are specifically geared toward rendering instructions and may include text, images, or links.
 For example, the following fragment from the UI-schema will render a paragraph: